Fixed Rate Mortgages

 Peace of mind knowing your payments won't change.

-In some instances, the interest rate charged on a fixed rate mortgage can be higher than the interest rates charged for other types of mortgages.
+In some instances, the interest rate charged on a fixed-rate mortgage can be higher than the interest rates charged for other types of mortgages.
 The borrower may also have to pay an arrangement fee to set up a fixed-rate deal.
+Usually, once a fixed rate arrangement comes to an end, the lender's standard variable rate applies.

 STOCK DATA